 Lots of people think that erotic touch needs to be high energy.
 If a lot of sexual energy isn’t flowing, so goes the idea, then the touch isn’t working.
 I don’t think that’s true, and actually I would argue it’s positively harmful.

-I say this because if you scratch beneath the surface of this idea, we find the further idea that our sexuality can be explained in a primarily energetic on/off kind of way.
+I say this because if you scratch beneath the surface of this idea, we find the further idea that our sexuality can be explained in a primarily energetic on/off button kind of way.
 If I stroke your face, you might feel all sorts of things: energetic, emotional, connective.
 But somehow that doesn’t apply to the genitals, which are thought of in quite a functional way: are they “working” or not?
 We then think of our sexuality as something separate from us: our genitals are like a slave that we can order about.
 But sometimes, the slave will protest.

 I have thought about this when working with clients who have reported feelings of genital numbness.
-This seems quite widespread, particularly amongst women, and I think it’s misunderstood.
+This seems quite widespread, particularly among women, and I think it’s misunderstood.

 I don’t think that numbness means that the body isn’t working properly and needs fixing.
 Through working with a number of women, I’ve come to the view that numbness is the body’s response to being touched in a way it doesn’t like.
 And the solution is to work with the client to uncover the feelings underneath the numbness, and allow those feelings to be expressed.